chris-moreton/concourse-pipeline-controller/README.md

 /concourse/<product>/<component>/GITHUB_DEPLOY_KEY
 ```

+Don't forget to add the deploy key to your repository on your git provider, i.e. GitHub or BitBucket.

 ##### Setting Environment Variables

 To set environment variables for your application, add them to CredHub at the following locations: